cyx/malone/README.md

 # Malone.current will now remember the last configuration you setup.
 Malone.current.config == m.config

+# Now you can also do Malone.deliver, which is syntactic sugar
+# for Malone.current.deliver
+Malone.deliver(from: "me@me.com", to: "you@me.com",
+               subject: "Test subject", text: "Great!")

 # Also starting with Malone 1.0, you can also pass in :html
 # for multipart emails.